XFX0903/XFX0903.github.io/_pages/recent projects.md

 ### 📖 Books to Read
 - 《Metaphors we live by》
-- 《Information Management》

 ### 📝 Assignments to Complish
-- Prepare for graduate school
+- Weekly Seminar
-- Conclude intern experience
+- Internship
 - Prepare for thesis

 ### 💡Daily Tasks
 - Swimming
 - Vlogging
+- Writing Journals